Age Groups and Vaccines: Teens/College

 - Do they have basic medications and first aid supplies?

-- Do they know where the student health clinic is located?
+- Do they know where the student health clinic is located and its phone number?

 - Do they know the signs that they or someone around them needs immediate medical attention?